slashvar/slashvar.github.io/_posts/2017-02-13-using-gnu-make.md

 shell>
 </pre>

-At this point the last things you may want to control is which compiler to run (cc should be OK for most cases, but if your not sure of what cc is referring to, you may want to set the compiler using the CC variables:
+At this point the last things you may want to control is which compiler to run (cc should be OK for most cases, but if you're not sure of what cc is referring to, you may want to set the compiler using the CC variables:

 ```make
 # Very basic Makefile